joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 }
 ~~~

 > Watch the default import for *JSX* - this IS required, even if there is no explicit call.
 The TypeScript transpiler needs this when handling JSX files.
+It's always `JSX`, even if we use _*.tsx_-files.

 Create a file named *index.html* in the very same folder and fill it like this: